Friday, March 3, 2023

 It was late afternoon by the time we got checked in and went back out to the city.
 It was too late to go up to the Acropolis, so we opted to walk around the Plaka.
 That's the neighborhood immediately below the Acropolis and is famous for its shopping, churches, and old-world sidewalk restaurants.
 It was only a short walk from the hotel, so we didn't bother with a taxi.

 The streets were lined with small shops and tons of touristy knick-knacks.
-At first, I wasn't sure what a lot of the odd looking souvenirs were, but it turned out they were "the evil eye" which is supposed to STOP curses, not cause them.
+At first, I wasn't sure what a lot of the odd-looking souvenirs were, but it turned out they were "the evil eye" which is supposed to STOP curses, not cause them.
 They came in all shapes, colors, and sizes but I didn’t feel ready to buy any.
 We wandered around the neighborhoods and shops, all the while slowly climbing up towards the Acropolis.

 By the time the sun was setting we were right at the base of the Acropolis.
 We started looking for somewhere to eat dinner.
 We wandered back down the hill and came across a bunch of little streetside diners.
 It was a bit chilly, so we opted to eat indoors at the Psaras Tavern.
 I think I got something like a braised lamb shank, and it was fantastic.
-I don't remember what Mike got and I don't remember if either of us got desert.
+I don't remember what Mike got and I don't remember if either of us got dessert.

 We couldn't go into any of the historical ruins, but we peeked in at a lot of them to get a feel for what we would do in the coming days.